Tranquility/pomodorocrate/README.md

 Quick run
 ---------
-This will run PomodoroCrate in the development mode, using sqlite3 database in `db/development.db`
+This will run Rhapsody in the development mode, using sqlite3 database in `db/development.db`

     $ bundle exec rake db:migrate
     $ bundle exec foreman start -p 3000